top of page

 Fume Hood Certification

-In fact, the impact of air leakage in which uncontrolled air leakage enters or leaves a building imposes a significant
+The impact of air leakage, in which uncontrolled air leakage enters or leaves a building, imposes a significant

 energy penalty on the building.
 In addition to the direct energy penalty imposed by air leakage, there are other associated problems that usually occur, these include: